Love is blind—and never more than when it comes to our money.

 That’s what this list is for.
 In between the flowers and the heart flutters, take the time to see if the person you love fits any of these eight signs.

-By the way, this advice is steeped in real-life experience, as well as a recent survey by TD Ameritrade about the biggest financial dealbreakers in Americans’ love lives.
+By the way, this advice is steeped in real-life experience, as well as a survey by TD Ameritrade about the biggest financial dealbreakers in Americans’ love lives.
 Not to mention research from the National Marriage Project about the most likely predictors of divorce—many of which center around money.

 Check out the signs the one you love just might be bad for your financial health.

 We know: Life happens.
 Icky things like a job loss or divorce can put you in the hole quickly.
 (Which is why we always recommend you build at least a six-month emergency fund.)
-We’re not saying you shouldn’t date anyone with debt to his name.
+We’re not saying you shouldn’t date anyone with debt to her name.
 The red flag in this situation is someone who continues to accrue it—and doesn’t have a plan to undo it.

 Not only does the habit suggest you’re falling for someone who can’t handle money responsibly, there’s also evidence it can hurt you both long-term.
-“Consumer debt is an equal-opportunity marriage destroyer,” reports a 2009 report by the National Marriage Project.
+“Consumer debt is an equal-opportunity marriage destroyer,” according to a 2009 report by the National Marriage Project.
 “It does not matter if couples are rich or poor, working class or middle class.
 If they accrue substantial debt, it puts a strain on their marriage.”

 Credit card debt increases the likelihood a couple will fight over money—as well as issues other than money—and decreases the time they spend with one another, shows a study published in the Journal of Family and Economic Issues.
 And the couples in the study who had accrued debt actually grew less happy over time as compared to those without it.